mmacas11/Sa-DVCRAE/README.md

 ## Acknowledgments
 - The authors thank iTrust, the Center for Research in Cyber Security, Singapore University of Technology and Design, for providing the SWaT dataset.

-- Lin, Z., Li, M., Zheng, Z., Cheng, Y., & Yuan, C. (2020, April).
+- The SaConvLSTM layer is based on the methodology and implementation proposed by Li et al, as detailed in: Lin, Z., Li, M., Zheng, Z., Cheng, Y., & Yuan, C. (2020, April).
 Self-attention convlstm for spatiotemporal prediction.
 In Proceedings of the AAAI conference on artificial intelligence (Vol. 34, No. 07, pp. 11531-11538).

 ## License
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)